 Benefiting the communities in which our assets are located is the cornerstone of the stewardship of our estates

 Capco continues to support a range of community events at Covent Garden and a number of employees volunteered to help run the events.
-In 2017 these included:
+In 2018 these included:

-- sponsorship of the Covent Garden Community Association Christmas Carol concert held in St. Paul’s Church
+- Sponsorship of the Covent Garden Community Association Christmas Carol concert held in St. Paul’s Church

 Apple Market Challenge

-Teenagers from ten schools, including both the Covent Garden primary schools, presented products that could be sold from the Apple Market in the Covent Garden Market Building.
+The hugely successful Apple Market Challenge, run in conjunction with sixth form students at a Business Enterprise School, Ursuline High School Wimbledon, entered its twelfth year during 2018 and has involved over 6,700 children since its inception in 2006.
+Pupils from 10 schools, including both the Covent Garden primary schools, presented products that could be sold from the Apple Market in the Covent Garden Market Building.

 Urban Plan Project

-We collaborated with the Urban Land Institute on their Urban Plan Project.
+We collaborated with the Urban Land Institute on their UrbanPlan Project, working with Year 12 students from Fulham College and students from Chelsea Academy.
 This programme helps young people understand the role the real estate industry plays in reviving and regenerating urban areas and brings to life the urban environment through a series of interactive workshops and team challenges.